 “Hmmm.
 So you don’t pray in your religion?”

-“According to my ancestors there are two major ways for the relation between Bhakta (Devotee) and Bhagavanta (The Lord or God whatever) – Marjaara Nyaya and Markata Nyaya.”
+“According to my ancestors there are two major pathways for the relation between Bhakta (Devotee) and Bhagavanta (The Lord or God, whatever) – Marjaara Nyaya and Markata Nyaya.”

 Let’s share and care.
 Let’s get connected: